October 31, 2003

 Play it again, Uncle Sam

-reframe on the leaked comment about 'a long, hard slog':
+I love the reframe on the leaked comment about 'a long, hard slog':

 Mr. Rumsfeld, primarily addressing the memo, made an effort today to defuse the criticism with humor.
 He cited a definition of "slog" that emphasized hitting an enemy hard.
 Asked about a more traditional definition that emphasized slow and messy going, he smiled and said, "I read the one I liked."